 Real-time leads, on the other hand, will run you a bit more.
 These leads typically range between $7 and $20, depending on the insurance line.
 The cost may come as a bit of shock at first, but there’s a reason why they’re more expensive.

-One of the main reasons they cost more is because lead generation companies sell them in real-time.
+One of the main reasons they cost more is because lead generation companies sell them in real time.
 That allows you, the insurance agent, to contact the lead while the product is still fresh in their mind.
 They’re still thinking about it and may not have had a chance to start looking at other options or change their mind just yet.
 There’s also a much higher chance of converting the lead into a customer.

 Another thing to keep in mind with real-time leads is that although they cost more, their greater potential for conversion means you may not need to buy as many to reach your goal.
 As such, you could end up spending less and making more.

-With the restrictions of the TCPA on calling cell phones, agents may understandably feel uncomfortable calling leads.
+Still, with the restrictions of the TCPA on calling cell phones, agents may understandably feel uncomfortable calling leads.
 These regulations, however, could offer a silver lining for independent agents and small agencies.
 It gives larger companies and call centers less of a competitive edge, meaning you can more easily swoop in and get the client.

 While TCPA regulations might make it easier for you to compete with larger agencies, you still have to follow the laws.
 Here are a few general things to know before you start making calls: